 ECONOMIC DATA AND OUTLOOK

-Overall, we do believe that the economy and financial markets are heading in the right direction.
-As always, we continue to believe it is imperative for investors to stay focused on their long-term goals and not let short-term swings in the market derail them from their longer-term objectives.
+Overall, we feel the economy and financial markets are heading in the right direction, but we are transitioning from a stimulus-fueled period in the market to a more “normal” environment over the next several quarters from a policy perspective.
+This will likely usher in more market volatility than has been experienced since the pandemic began.
+We believe it is imperative for investors to stay focused on their long-term goals and not let short-term swings in the market derail them from their longer-term objectives.

 Clark Capital’s Top-Down, Quantitative Strategies

 Geopolitical tensions, the highest inflation levels in 40 years, the end of Federal Reserve bond purchases, and upcoming interest rate hikes have resulted in market volatility and expectations of a hawkish Fed.
 Credit had remained very resilient in the face of rising interest rates, but it has recently weakened a bit as rising rates have begun to take a bite out of risk assets.
 Our credit-based risk management models that drive the allocation of our Fixed Income Total Return, Global Tactical, and Global Risk Managed strategies turned cautious at the end of the month.
 As a result, those strategies were reallocated, with half of their allocations de-risked into cash equivalents.